k3njaku/scalemill.kb/Task & Activity Dump 📝📓.md

 - [ ] Giving data to FARK 🔺
 - [/] Modification to Commission validation files as AK suggested.
+- [ ] Collect info with AMs on which data we should make the standard.
 - [ ] Payoneer Leads recap and planning
+- [ ] Making a list of keywords and modify ICP doc for Payoneer all markets.